AdobeDocs/experience-platform.en/help/access-control/flac/ui/browse.md

 # Attribute-based Access Control Permissions UI Guide

 In order to access attribute-based access control permissions for [!DNL Experience Cloud], you must be an administrator for an IMS Organization that has a subscription to [!DNL Experience Cloud].
-While Adobe supports flexible administrator hierarchies for IMS Organizations, you must have system administrator, product administrator, or product profile administrator privileges to configure permissions.
+While Adobe supports flexible administrator hierarchies for IMS Organizations, you must be a product administrator for Adobe Experience Platform to configure permissions.
 See the Adobe Help Center article on [administrative roles](https://helpx.adobe.com/enterprise/using/admin-roles.html) for more information.

 If you do not have admin privileges, contact your system administrator to gain access.